 Today’s price-sensitive online shoppers value the best price offer more than anything else.
-As a shameless plug, we offer a competitor price tracking and dynamic pricing SaaS, so that you can always offer the best prices without making any efforts.
+As a shameless plug, we offer a competitor price monitoring and dynamic pricing SaaS so that you can consistently offer the best prices without making any effort.

 As the name implies, bogof is a promotion scheme that offers customers one unit for free if they buy one at the full price.
 You might ask, what’s the difference between a bogof deal and a bundle of two products at a 50% discounted price?